 The SRT consists of:

-- automatic tests for non-residence;
+- Automatic tests for non residence

-- automatic tests for residence; and
+- Automatic tests for residence

-To apply the rules you consider each tax year separately and apply the above tests to it in order.
-Once you meet an automatic test you do not consider any later tests.
-The connection factors make a distinction between “arrivers” (defined as individuals who were not resident for all of the previous three tax years) and “leavers” (defined as individuals who were resident in one or more of the previous three tax years).
-This reflects the government’s view that residence has an “adhesive nature”.
+There are up to five potential ties to consider for the Sufficient Ties test.
+These are the family tie, the accommodation tie, the work tie, the 90 days tie and, in some cases, the country tie.
+The Sufficient Ties test makes a distinction between “arrivers” (defined as individuals who were not resident for all of the previous three tax years) and “leavers” (defined as individuals who were resident in one or more of the previous three tax years).
+This reflects the Government’s view that residence has an “adhesive nature”.

 Resident or non resident?